MikkelvtK/MikkelvtK/README.md

 - 🔭 I’m currently working on **my crypto bot**

-- 🌱 I’m currently learning **Complete linear algebra: theory and implementation in code / Data science & Machine Learning in Python by App Brewery on Udemy**
+- 🌱 I’m currently learning **Complete linear algebra: theory and implementation in code / Data science & Machine Learning in Python on Udemy**

 - 📫 How to reach me **mvtklooster@hotmail.com**